mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 The goal of a migration is to port existing translations to a new format or file without forcing the community localizers to retranslate them.
 For this to happen, migrations need to be performed before the new strings are pushed to the `main` branch of the `firefox-l10n-source` repository and become available in Pontoon.

-This means that patches that include migrations should only be pushed from the quarantine repository to `main` following the steps described in this document.
+This means that patches that include migrations should only be pushed from the `update` branch to `main` following the steps described in this document.

 ## Running Fluent migrations